OS Maps online FAQ

 The estimated time calculation for my route is too fast or too slow!

 Click your account name (top right) then select ‘Preferences’ to show the average speeds used for calculating route times.
-For walking, we use the basic 'Naismiths Rule' which adds 1 hour for each 600m of elevation gain (or 10 minutes per 100m).
+For walking and running, we use the basic 'Naismiths Rule' which adds 1 hour for each 600m of elevation gain (or 10 minutes per 100m).
 There is no adjustment for descents or difficult terrain such as mud or vegetation, so this is still only an estimate.
-For walking and running this is a simple speed x distance calculation, so adjust the speed to your average cycling or running pace.
+For cycling this is a simple speed x distance calculation, so adjust the speed to your average cycling pace and allow for climbs manually.

 Estimated times are not available for ‘other’ type routes.